Turnover (band): History

-Musical style
+Musical style and influences

 According to AllMusic, Turnover outgrew their roots in emo and punk rock and evolved their style into "a more introspective sound that incorporated the lushness of dream pop and the tender melodies of indie pop".

 Magnolia has been categorized as emo and pop punk.
 Peripheral Vision has been categorized as indie rock, soft grunge and dream pop.